Kyle Kashuv: Criticism by Kurt Eichenwald

 In late March 2018, Kashuv was criticized online by Newsweek writer Kurt Eichenwald.
 In response, Kashuv called for a boycott of MSNBC, since Eichenwald had stated that he was an MSNBC contributor on his Twitter biography, although Eichenwald had actually not been an MSNBC contributor since a month prior.
 One of MSNBC's sponsors, Proactiv, removed its advertisements from the network in response.

 Eichenwald apologized to Kashuv, claiming that his criticism of Kashuv was a case of mistaken identity because he had taken Kashuv to be another teenager who had frequently insulted him before.
 Kashuv accepted Eichenwald's apology.

-In April 2018, conservative commentator Ben Shapiro published emails Eichenwald sent to him which included a statement that Kashuv was "in desperate need of psychiatric help".
+In April 2018, Shapiro published emails Eichenwald sent to him which included a statement that Kashuv was "in desperate need of psychiatric help".
 In those emails, Eichenwald stated that he was a contributing editor at Vanity Fair, but Vanity Fair issued a statement saying that Eichenwald was not a contributor at the time.

 Personal life

 Kashuv's parents emigrated to the United States from Israel in the 1990s before he was born.
 He grew up in Parkland, Florida.
 Kashuv considers himself to be politically conservative.
 He and his parents are Jewish.
 In 2019, he said he pays weekly visits to the synagogue.

 In April 2018, a student at Lincoln Southeast High School in Lincoln, Nebraska, who admired Kashuv for expressing views about gun rights contrary to so many of his classmates, asked Kashuv to her prom.
-Kashuv turned her down until she received more than 5,000 re-tweets of her posting with the help of Ben Shapiro.
+Kashuv turned her down until she received more than 5,000 re-tweets of her posting with the help of Shapiro.
 Kashuv did not have a tuxedo or airplane fare to get to Nebraska, so she set up a GoFundMe account, which raised the necessary money in two hours.
 Kashuv accompanied her to her prom, and met with Nebraska governor Pete Ricketts.